MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

         1. **Name**: Enter the name of the domain account.
         1. Select the checkbox **Manager can update membership list**.
 For more information, see [Manager can update membership list with PowerShell](https://activedirectoryfaq.com/2021/03/manager-can-update-membership-list/)

-## Create a Static IP and configure the DNS
+## Create a static IP and configure the DNS

 - The instance creates a load-balancer at the backend that manages all the management server actions.
 To set up the load-balancer, specify a static IP that acts as the frontend address of the load-balancer.
-For more information, see \<link\>
+For more information, see.
 - Ensure that the frontend IP is static in the subnet specified for SCOM managed instance during the VNet creation.
 There must be direct connectivity between the Active Directory and this VNet.
 - After the IP configuration, configure the DNS with a name (as per your organization policy) for the created static IP.
 It will be used for communication between other components and the SCOM managed instance (preview) interface on Azure (Web Console, Agents, SCOM Ops Console, and Gateway Server).